 can vary based on the manufacturer specifications, battery age and state of health, driving conditions, external elements, and understanding that the charging rate decreases as a battery reaches full capacity.

-number and type of public chargers installed, non-residential customers can expect to be placed on FortisAlberta’s Rate 41 or Rate 61 as a standalone service.
-There may also be the option to add chargers onto an existing service.
-FortisAlberta
+standalone service.
+There may also be the option to add chargers onto an

-is here to help determine the best solution for you.
+existing service and FortisAlberta is here to help determine the best solution

 To process a quote for the electric service required to run your public electric vehicle charging station, please have the following information available: